MIDATAcooperative/open-midata-server/config/README.md

 config
 ======

-Config files for external components part of the hdc project.
+Config files for external components part of the MIDATA project.